wolfball/AF-CAN-DQN-For-Uno/README.md

 --num_dim 128  # the dimension of numberfeature when using candqn --lamb 1.5  # the coeffecient of loss function when using afdqn --log_dir experiments/uno_dqn_result/  # path to save the logging and model

+# evaluate.py and vis.py are used to analyse the experimental results.
 ```